gomorpheus/morpheus-docs/administration/policies/policies.rst

 File Share Storage Quota
   Sets a Storage Quota for File Share usage (in GB) to scoped User, Role, Tenant or Global.
 Host Name
+  The name of the virtual machine.
 Pre-populates a fixed or editable name for Hosts and Virtual Machines using ${variable} naming patterns and/or text.
 Hostname
+  The ``hostname`` or ``computer name`` which is set in the OS and DNS.
+On some platforms, hostnames are restricted by length, spaces, and/or special characters.
 Pre-populates a fixed or editable name for hostnames/machine names using ${variable} naming patterns and/or text.
 Instance Name
   Pre-populates a fixed or editable name for Instance Names using ${variable} naming patterns and/or text.
 Max Containers